mahhov/dwytpl/readme.md

 ## note on Stream's

-this module and its api uses `Stream`s extensively.
+this module and its api use `Stream`s extensively.
 For detailed information about streams, see the [bs-better-stream npm package](https://www.npmjs.com/package/bs-better-stream).